 Another example of Mayo’s superior service was when Jane also had numerous tests performed without local doctors being able to identify her problem.
 In accordance with our family pact to run to the clinic under such circumstances we did so and, in a couple of days they had diagnosed her as having Charcot Marie Tooth disease, a rather rare neurologic disorder.

-I have not experienced the behavior of other noted medical facilities in the country and therefore cannot make comparisons but, as far as I’m concerned, there is no one better than the Mayo Clinic.
+Over the years I have experienced many of the services of many medical facilities.
+Some give excellent service.
+One of these is the Florida Cancer Specialists here in Bradenton, Florida.
+However, as far as I’m concerned, there is no one better than the Mayo Clinic.

 If you’d like to read more about my Dad, his website, and how that came about, you might enjoy the story I wrote about him last year called “I Love My Dad’s Website | He’s Written a Legacy for Family & Friends.”
 That story was my most popular post of all time, gaining more readers in it’s first day than most of my posts had (at that point) in 6 month’s time!